Claim Compensation for Unlawful Immigration Detention - Specialist Compensation Lawyers

 Prior to issuing Court Proceedings, we will discuss obtaining an After-The-Event (ATE) Insurance Policy to protect you from having to pay the Home Office’s legal costs in the event the claim is unsuccessful.
 The ATE Policy’s premium will be deducted from your damages if your claim settles, and this is separate from our success fee.
 We will confirm the amount of the ATE premium and obtain your instructions before we proceed with the ATE policy.

-Time Limit For Compensation Claim
+Time Limit for Compensation Claim

 • The limitation period for a claim for Unlawful Detention is only 6 years from the date of detention; therefore, you would need to consider issuing Court proceedings before the end of the six-year period.